mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 An organism that can be seen only through a microscope.
 Microorganisms include bacteria, protozoa, algae, and fungi.
 Although viruses are not considered living organisms, they are sometimes classified as microorganisms.

 **mobilization**
-Taking medicine to stimulate the growth of stem cells and move them into the bloodstream.
+Taking medication to stimulate the growth of stem cells and move them into the bloodstream.

-**motrin**
+**Motrin<sup>&reg;</sup>**
-Advil<sup>&reg;</sup> is a brand of ibuprofen.
-Ibuprofen is a non steroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain, and fever.
+A brand of ibuprofen.
+Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID) used to relieve swelling, pain, and fever.

-**mozobil**
+**Mozobil<sup>&reg;</sup>**
-Mozobil<sup>&reg;</sup> is a brand of plerixafor.
-Plerixafor is a drug used together with granulocyte colony-stimulating factor (GCSF) to help mobilize stem cells; moving them from the bone marrow to the blood.
+A brand of plerixafor.
+Plerixafor is a medication used together with granulocyte colony-stimulating factor (GCSF) to help move stem cells them from the bone marrow to the blood.

 **myeloma**
-Cancer that arises in plasma cells, a type of white blood cell.
+Cancer of blood plasma cells, a type of white blood cell.

 **naprosyn**
-A drug used to treat mild pain and the symptoms of arthritis and several other conditions.
-It is a type of NSAID and a type of cyclooxygenase inhibitor.
+A medication used to treat mild pain and the symptoms of arthritis and several other conditions.
+It is a type of nonsteroidal anti inflammatory drug, and a type of cyclooxygenase inhibitor.
 Also called naproxen.

-**neupogen**
+**Neupogen<sup>&reg;</sup>**
-Neupogen<sup>&reg;</sup> is a brand of GCSF&mdash;a drug that stimulates the production of neutrophils (a type of white blood cell).
+A brand of granulocyte colony-stimulating factor (GCSF)&mdash;a drug that stimulates the production of neutrophils (a type of white blood cell).
 Also called filgrastim.

 **neutropenia**
 A condition in which there is a lower than normal number of neutrophils (a type of white blood cell).
 While you are neutropenic, you will need to take precautions to prevent infection.